SEE & BE SEEN pedestrian safety campaign was developed in partnership with

 People on foot are among the most vulnerable users of the road.
 In fact,

-Increase in pedestrian deaths in Georgia over past two years.
+Increase in pedestrian deaths in Georgia over past three years.

 Fatalities occur during overnight hours

 Fatalities occur outside a crosswalk